 As part of its oversight functions, the Board of Directors is responsible for oversight of risk management at the Company.
 Responsibility for oversight of risk management is delegated from the Board to the Audit Committee.
 Management has provided the Audit Committee with its assessment of the Company's major risk exposures and the steps management has taken to monitor and control such exposures.
 The Compensation Committee, as described in the Compensation Discussion and Analysis, separately reviewed the compensation program with respect to incentives for risk-taking by employees.
-In addition, the Compensation Committee adopted the Nathan's Famous, Inc. Fiscal 2017 Management Incentive Plan (the "Fiscal 2017 Management Incentive Plan"), which was subsequently approved by our stockholders at our 2016 Annual Meeting of Stockholders.
-The Compensation Committee has adopted the Nathan's Famous, Inc. Fiscal 2018 Management Incentive Plan (the "Fiscal 2018 Management Incentive Plan"), which is not subject to a stockholder vote because it was established under the authority granted to the Compensation Committee under the Nathan's Famous, Inc. Code Section 162(m) Bonus Plan (the "Section 162(m) Bonus Plan"), which was approved by our stockholders at our 2016 Annual Meeting of Stockholders.
+In addition, the Compensation Committee adopted the Nathan's Famous, Inc. Fiscal 2018 Management Incentive Plan (the "Fiscal 2018 Management Incentive Plan"), which is not subject to a stockholder vote because it was established under the authority granted to the Compensation Committee under the Nathans Famous, Inc. Code Section 162(m) Bonus Plan (the "Section 162(m) Bonus Plan"), which was approved by our stockholders at our 2016 Annual Meeting of Stockholders.
+The Compensation Committee has adopted the Nathan's Famous, Inc. Fiscal 2019 Management Incentive Plan (the "Fiscal 2019 Management Incentive Plan"), which is not subject to a stockholder vote because it also was established under the authority granted to the Compensation Committee under the Section 162(m) Bonus Plan.